FarmBot/Farmbot-Web-App/README.md

 If you are a developer interested in contributing or would like to provision your own server, you are in the right place.

+We do not have the resources available to help novice developers learn to setup servers, environments, configurations, or perform basic Linux command line instructions.

+If you raise an issue indicating that you haven't followed the setup instructions, looked through past issues, or done a cursory internet search for basic help, expect the issue to be closed and we'll point you to the setup instructions. *Again, if you do not have at least intermediate Linux and Ruby experience, please use the hosted version of the web app at my.farm.bot.*

 # Q: Where do I report security issues?

 We take security seriously and value the input of independent researchers.
 Please see our [responsible disclosure guidelines](https://farm.bot/responsible-disclosure-of-security-vulnerabilities/).